Kenmore, Queensland: Sports

 Kenmore has numerous parks and playing fields.
 It has easy access to outdoors activities in surrounding suburbs, including walking tracks and roads to Mt Coot-tha lookout, Brisbane Botanic Gardens and the planetarium; boating ramps into the Brisbane River and horse riding facilities in Fig Tree Pocket and Brookfield.

 It has a variety of sporting venues that are available for use.
 The largest and easiest to access is Akuna Oval, which has areas for soccer, AFL and rugby, as well as extensive walking tracks throughout the area.
 Other venues that can be rented are the Kenmore Primary School tennis courts and some facilities at Kenmore South Primary School.
 Community classes are often held at various areas around Kenmore during term-time and these classes range from yoga to fencing to pilates.
 There is also a women-only gym, Curves International, on Brookfield Road and a Jett's Gym, on Marshall Lane.

 Active sporting groups include Kenmore Australian Football Club, Gem Road Park Soccer Association, Kenmore Lions Football Club and Kenmore Centenary Bears Rugby Union.
 In October 2012, the Kenmore Football Club merged with the University of Queensland Football Club.
+The most famous player to come out of Kenmore Bears Rugby Union would be Nathan McCarthy.
+He would go on to play Colts 4 for the University of Queensland.